Loading...

 By Kate, Nurse-Educator

-When I had the chance to sit down with Dr. Mary James, ND, sex educator Barbara Carrellas and Dr. Sharon Stills, NMD, to discuss libido changes in perimenopause and menopause, I wasn’t sure what to expect.
+When I had the chance to sit down with Dr. Mary James, ND, sex educator Barbara Carrellas and Dr. Sharon Stills, NMD, to discuss libido and sex drive changes in menopause, I wasn’t sure what to expect.
 Whether due to upbringing, individual modesty or lack of a supportive social circle, an open and frank discussion about the way menopause changes us sexually seems to be lacking for many women.

 A woman in menopause takes step to boost her libido.

 The first idea is in relation to intimacy.
-Often, viewing intimacy as a connection that transcends the boundaries of intercourse and working to maintain or re-establish intimacy with a partner after many years can be enough to bring back the feelings of trust, support and connection to breathe life into a struggling sex drive.
+Viewing intimacy as a connection that transcends the boundaries of intercourse and working to maintain or re-establish intimacy with a partner after many years can be enough to bring back the feelings of trust, support and connection to breathe life into a struggling sex drive during menopause.
 Not in a partnership right now?
 Maybe it’s time to check in and get intimately acquainted with yourself.

-The second idea is that menopause is the perfect time to take stock of what’s serving us mentally, emotionally, and sexually, and take advantage of the opportunity to try something different.
-Throwing out the tired daily routines, limiting thought patterns, and toxic relationships, and bringing in new self-care rituals, learning opportunities and adventures is essential to nurturing the sense of self and moving into this next chapter with confidence and joy.
+The second idea is that menopause is the perfect time to take stock of what’s serving us.
+Consider how you’re doing mentally, emotionally and sexually.
+Then take advantage of the opportunity to try something different.
+First, throw out the tired daily routines, limiting thought patterns and toxic relationships.
+Then bring in new self-care rituals, learning opportunities and adventures.
+This is essential to nurturing the sense of self and moving into this next chapter with confidence and joy.

-What’s more, in this Hangout discussion our experts offer up some truly valuable insights about the causes and potential solutions for challenges to maintaining a healthy libido.
-They also suggest resources to help take these steps, and so much more.
-Touching on topics including the physiological reasons libido changes, the importance of hormonal balance in maintaining sex drive, ways to revive a dwindling libido, and whether we should even bother to try bringing it back (the answer might surprise you!) –it’s a fun and intriguing chat that you don’t want to miss!
+In this discussion our experts offer some valuable insights about the challenges to maintaining a healthy libido.
+Then they suggest resources to help take these steps, and so much more.
+Touching on topics including the physiological reasons libido changes, the importance of hormonal balance in maintaining sex drive, ways to revive a dwindling libido and whether we should even bother to try bringing it back (the answer might surprise you!) – it’s a fun and intriguing chat that you don’t want to miss!

 Back